Praju0305/AI-Travel-Planner/README.md

 ## AI Agent Design

-The AI agent (Claude Sonnet) is called via the Anthropic Messages API.
+The AI agent is called via the Google Gemini Messages API.
 Key design decisions:

 1. **Parallel generation** — itinerary, budget, and hotels are generated in `Promise.all()` for 3× speed
 2. **Strict JSON prompting** — system prompt says "respond only with valid JSON, no markdown", and the output is cleaned before `JSON.parse()`